Sex Differences: Proof of Sexism or a Sign of Social Health?

 In some domains, greater gender equity leads to larger sex differences

-This is my third post on the underrepresentation of women in the STEM fields: science, technology, engineering, and maths.
-(You can find the last two here and here.)
-This time, I want to direct your attention to an article by Christina Hoff Sommers, author of The War against Boys and Who Stole Feminism?
-The article isn’t primarily focused on women in STEM; it’s a review of Sheryl Sandberg’s bestseller Lean In.
-But it raises a question that's crucial to our thinking about the STEM issue and what needs to be done about it... if anything.
+In this post, I want to direct your attention to an article by Christina Hoff Sommers, author of The War against Boys and Who Stole Feminism?
+The article isn’t primarily focused on women in STEM; it’s a review of Sheryl Sandberg’s bestseller Lean In .
+But it raises a question that's crucial to our thinking about the STEM issue and what needs to be done about it.

 The question is: What do sex differences say about a society?
 A common assumption is that they say something bad.
 So, for instance, whenever we find fewer women than men working in a desirable occupation, this is taken as proof of systematic discrimination against women.
 At the very least, it is assumed to reflect the operation of pernicious stereotypes of the sexes.
 Thus, sex differences are viewed as a sign of a sick and unjust society.
 But is this a fair assessment?